Infineon/Firmware-loader/README.md

 ### Overview

 FW-loader is a cross-platform command line tool you can use to upgrade the KitProg3 FW on Cypress kits or MiniProg4.
-[Download the latest release](https://github.com/Infineon/Firmware-loader/releases) which includes KitProg3 V2.80.0.1506.
+[Download the latest release](https://github.com/Infineon/Firmware-loader/releases) which includes KitProg3 V2.80.1.1529.

 There is a package for each of the following operating systems:

--   linux
+-   ubuntu
 -   macos
 -   windows

 From the release page, download and unzip the appropriate zip archive for your OS.
 You can put the tool in any convenient location.
-ModusToolbox™ 3.4 or newer release installs this tool also, but on the GitHub repo you can find always the latest release.
+ModusToolbox™ Programming Tools 1.5 or newer release installs this tool also, but on the GitHub repo you can find always the latest release.

 After installing, open a command window in the tool's bin directory, and follow the instructions below.